martinsolent/bdats/docs/EPA/child_2.md

 - Use them in conjunction with grade mark rubrics for the Synoptic Project EPA

-**Guidance for Assessors – Giving written feedback
+**Guidance for Assessors – Giving written feedback**

-**Written feedback plays a vital role in the End-Point Assessment (EPA) process.
-It should be clear, constructive and aligned with the assessment criteria.
+**Written feedback plays a vital role in the End-Point Assessment (EPA) process** It should be clear, constructive and aligned with the assessment criteria.
 The aim is to provide apprentices with a fair and transparent summary of their performance, while also supporting quality assurance and moderation.

-Best Practice for Written Feedback:
+**Best Practice for Written Feedback:**

 - **Be specific and evidence-based:** Feedback should refer directly to the apprentice’s work, using examples where possible.
 Avoid vague statements and focus on what was done well or where improvement is needed.